 - When officers used force, they mostly used either physical force or stun guns.
-Fifty-one percent of the time, police used “unarmed physical force” — a category that includes control holds and joint manipulation as well as kicks, strikes with closed fists, knees or elbows and forcibly throwing someone to the ground.
-They used stun guns, commonly known by the brand name TASER, 36 percent of the time.
+Just over half the time, police used “unarmed physical force” — a category that includes control holds and joint manipulation as well as kicks, strikes with closed fists, knees or elbows and forcibly throwing someone to the ground.
+They used stun guns, commonly known by the brand name TASER, 36% of the time.

-- Just over 6 percent of use of force incidents involved pepper spray.
-Another 3 percent involved police dogs.
+- Just over 6% of use of force incidents involved pepper spray.
+Another 3% involved police dogs.

-- Firearms were used 0.4 percent of the time, representing a total of six incidents.
+- Firearms were used 0.4% of the time, representing a total of six incidents.

-- Almost 40 percent of suspects suffered injuries as a result of police use of force.
-Of these, 37 percent had “mild” injuries — for example, abrasions and minor contusions.
-About 1 percent had “moderate” injuries such as bone fractures or a collapsed lung.
-Four people — 0.4 percent of suspects – suffered severe or life-threatening injuries.
+- Almost 40% of suspects suffered injuries as a result of police use of force.
+Of these, 37% had “mild” injuries — for example, abrasions and minor contusions.
+About 1% had “moderate” injuries such as bone fractures or a collapsed lung.
+Four people — 0.4% of suspects — suffered severe or life-threatening injuries.

 - Firearms and police dogs were most likely to cause significant injuries.
 “While this is also consistent with common sense and previous reports, small sample size/rarity of use limit this to a preliminary conclusion.
 More detailed data collection at a national level is now being implemented and should confirm and clarify this risk.”

-- Of the 355 suspects who were taken to the emergency room for a medical evaluation, 22 percent were hospitalized.
+- Of the 355 suspects who were taken to the emergency room for a medical evaluation, 22% were hospitalized.
 Less than a quarter of those hospitalized had injuries related to officers’ use of force.